ajith-xilinx/HITNet/README.md

 * For the model with input size 540x960, after partition, there will be 26 CPU subgrahs and 25 DPU subgraphs
 * Due to this, the large amounts of data transfer overhead occurs between host and deivce

-### Future Improvments that are in Plan to boost the Performance of HItNet Model :
+### Future Improvments that are in Plan to boost the Performance of HITNet Model :

-* Upgrade both DPU IP and xcompiler to cover more operator types thus we can accelerate HitNet Model further using DPU
+* Upgrade both DPU IP and xcompiler to cover more operator types
   * Eg. aten::leaky_relu ( with factor 0.2 ), aten::constant_pad_nd, etc.
   * This will drastically improve the performance as we reducing the Badwidth load requirement between DPU & CPU
-* Optimize Transpose operation by either supporting it in DPU directly or integrating WeGO with ZenDNN to leverage AMD-CPU highly-optimzed transpose kernels.
+* Optimize Transpose operation by either supporting it in DPU directly or integrating WeGO with ZenDNN to leverage AMD-CPU highly-optimzed transpose kernels